 The purpose of the Fats, Oils and Grease Control Program, or F.O.G. is to prevent sewer system blockages, obstructions and overflows due to the contribution and accumulation of fats, oils and grease from food service establishments, commercial facilities and industrial facilities.
 The accumulation of FOG within the collection system (sewer lines and pump stations) can result in the decreased carrying capacity of sewers due to congealed, cooled grease which coats the inside of the sewer pipes.
-Once a pipe becomes constricted, the potential for a collection system blockage increases.
-Collection system blockages caused by FOG contribute to sanitary sewer overflows and may also cause sewer back-ups into homes and businesses.
+Once a pipe becomes constricted, the potential for a collection system blockage increases as seen in the video What are Fatbergs. (courtesy of TRT World via YouTube) Collection system blockages caused by FOG contribute to sanitary sewer overflows and may also cause sewer back-ups into homes and businesses.

 Annual FOG inspections typically began in early January and will continue through the Spring.
 For any questions or additional information related to the FOG inspections or the program in general, please contact Bill Jennings at 615-371-0080.